vbabushkin/CodingChallenge/README.md

 ## Part 4
 This part requires you to create a version of the code in which subjects report color rather than orientation.
 So, every triangle needs to have a different color and the subject will be asked to report the color of one of the five triangles.

 1. Make another version of task that cues the color.
-From the supportFiles folder, load the colorwheel360.mat and on each trial, pick 5 main colors for the 5 triangles (must be picked up from 12 equidistant colors in the matrix plus the jitter – within 5 rows up or down).
-You must get the following stimulus screen:
+From the supportFiles folder, load the colorwheel360.mat and on each trial, pick 5 random colors for the 5 triangles.
+Make sure that none of the colors are repeated.
+You should get something similar to the following stimulus screen:

 ![alt text](https://github.com/vbabushkin/CodingChallenge/blob/master/img5.png)

 2. Replace the orientation wheel with the colorwheel using the code in drawColorwheel.m

-3. Modify the code so the color of the triangle changes with the position of the cursor on the colorwheel as it is rotated.
+3. Modify the code so that the color of the triangle changes with the position of the cursor on the colorwheel as it is rotated.

 ![alt text](https://github.com/vbabushkin/CodingChallenge/blob/master/img4.png)

 4. Make sure the probe screen duration is limited, so the subject has to respond within 20 seconds.
-If no response has been received – the program marks the corresponding values in datafile as “NaN”  and moves to another trial.
+If no response has been received – the program should mark the corresponding values in the datafile as “NaN”  and move on to the next trial.